Archive

 California was far, far away.
 A couple of lucky kids had made the trek along Route 66 to Los Angeles in the backseat of the family sedan while playing “Punch Buggy” with their siblings, as their parents begged for peace and quiet.
 I had no idea that many of the fruit and vegetables I regularly ate came from California.
 What I knew of California came from idyllic sounds produced by the Association, the Beach Boys, the Byrds, Jan & Dean, and the Mamas and Papas.

 Despite my childhood ignorance, Cesar Chavez was a big deal.
 J. Edgar Hoover believed Chavez warranted an FBI investigation because Chavez was a labor organizer and a Christian Leftist.
-He had founded the National Farm Workers Association in the Sixties, which through a merger, later became the United Farm Workers labor union.
+He had founded the National Farm Workers Association in the Sixties, which through a merger, later became the United Farm Workers labor union (“UFW”).
 Influenced by the likes of Mahatma Gandhi, Emiliano Zapata, Eugene V. Debs, and Saul Alinsky, Chavez and his movement rose to national prominence, with his organizing efforts eventually spreading beyond California.

 The UFW created the National Chavez Center.
 Several states declared Chavez’s birthday a state holiday.
-His face adjourns murals throughout the country.
+His face adorns murals throughout the country.
 Stevie Wonder even made reference to him in Black Man, which appears on Wonder’s 1976 album, Songs in the Key of Life.

-Just days ago, on March 18, everything changed.
-Chavez’s reputation was destroyed when the New York Times published an article revealing that Chavez had sexually abused two underaged girls on a regular basis between 1972 and 1977.
+Just two days ago, on March 18, everything changed.
+Chavez’s reputation was destroyed when the New York Times published an article revealing that Chavez had allegedly sexually abused two underaged girls on a regular basis between 1972 and 1977.
 What is amazing is how quickly the world canceled Chavez.

 Plans have already been announced to rename schools, parks, and roads that now carry Chavez’s name.
 Officials have announced that designated state holidays in Chavez’s honor will be canceled through corrective legislation.
-Murals depicting Chevez have already been “whitewashed.”
+Murals depicting Chevez already have been “whitewashed.”
 Statues have been removed.

 Mural Depicting Cesar Chavez (March 20, 2026) at 3612 North Southport Avenue, Chicago, Illinois 60613